2011 Norway attacks: In Utøya

 On 25 July, a police spokesperson revealed that the death toll of the victims on Utøya had been revised downwards to 68 after the casualties had been counted on their return to the mainland.
 They added that the number of people missing was still high and that the number of casualties could be as high as 86.
 On 29 July police announced that one of the severely wounded victims from Utøya had died in hospital, bringing the death toll from the island massacre to 69.

 On 26 July, the Norwegian police began releasing the names and dates of birth of the victims on their website.
 By 29 July, the names of all 77 victims (8 from the bomb attack, 69 from Utøya) had been published, the last, a shooting victim, having been found on the 28th.

 Of the 69 people who died at the attack on the island, 57 were killed by one or more shots through the head.
-In total, 67 people were killed by gunshots, 1 died falling from a cliff trying to escape, and 1 drowned trying to swim away from the island.
+In total, 67 people were killed by gunshots, and two more died trying to escape: one by drowning and one by falling off a cliff.
 In total, Breivik fired at least 186 shots, and still had a "considerable amount of ammunition" left.